Leonardo Nemer Caldeira Brant: Career

-Brant started as a Professor of Public International Law and International Criminal Law at Federal University of Minas Gerais, in Belo Horizonte, Brazil.
+Brant started as a Professor of Public International Law and International Criminal Law at the Federal University of Minas Gerais, in Belo Horizonte, Brazil (1994–present).
 From 2000 to 2021, he was also a Tenured Professor of Public International Law at the Pontifícia Universidade Católica de Minas Gerais in Belo Horizonte.

-From 2003 to 2004 he worked as a Legal Advisor at the Juridical Department of the International Court of Justice (ICJ).
+From 2003 to 2004 he worked as a Legal Advisor (Juriste) at the Juridical Department of the International Court of Justice (ICJ), The Hague.

 In 2005, Brant founded the Brazilian International Law Center (CEDIN), a research center specialized in International law, Humanitarian law, International criminal law and International Security.
 CEDIN and its associates have held important international events such as Congresses and Seminars.
 Furthermore, the Center has coordinated several profound studies on specific areas of International Law.

-Brant also founded the Brazilian Yearbook of International Law, in 2006.
-He is the Chief editor of the periodical, which is published in several foreign languages and distributed to the largest and most relevant Universities and international academic centers.
-Its main goal is to establish in the country an annual publication engaged in the promotion and consolidation of the Latin-American view of International Law.
+Brant also founded the Brazilian Yearbook of International Law (Anuário Brasileiro de Direito Internacional) in 2006.
+He is the Chief Editor of the periodical, published in several foreign languages and distributed to the largest and most relevant universities and international academic centers.
+Its main goal is to establish an annual publication engaged in the promotion and consolidation of the Latin-American view of International Law.

 In 2007 Brant worked at Université Caen Basse-Normandie, France, as a visiting professor.
 In 2009, also as a visiting professor at the Institut des Hautes Études Internationales, he taught at the Université Panthéon Assas Paris II, France.
-In the same year, we was a Visiting Fellow at the Lauterpacht Centre, Cambridge University, United Kingdom.
-The following year, at the XXXVII Course on International Law of the Organization of American States (OAS).
-Brant was also a visiting professor at Université Paris-Ouest Nanterre la Défense, in 2013.
-From 2016 to 2017, he worked as visiting professor at L’Institut d’Études Politiques d’Aix-en-Provence - SciencesPo Aix,France.
+In the same year, he was a Visiting Senior Researcher at the Lauterpacht Centre for International Law, Cambridge University, United Kingdom, where he worked alongside specialists in international adjudication.
+In 2010, he was a visiting professor at the XXXVII Course on International Law of the Organization of American States (OAS), Rio de Janeiro.
+Brant was also a visiting professor at Université Paris-Ouest Nanterre la Défense in 2013.
+From 2016 to 2017, he worked as visiting professor at L'Institut d'Études Politiques d'Aix-en-Provence – SciencesPo Aix, France.

+In 2011, he delivered the Gilberto Amado Memorial Lecture before the United Nations International Law Commission in Geneva, on the scope of consent in international dispute resolution.
+He also served as a speaker at the 73rd Congress of the Institut de Droit International (IDI) in Santiago, Chile (2007).

 In June 2014, Brant was one of the candidates nominated by the Brazilian Government for the position of judge at the International Criminal Court.
-Ultimately, he was not elected: however, fellow Brazilian Sylvia Steiner was elected.
+Ultimately, he was not elected; however, fellow Brazilian Sylvia Steiner was elected.

+In September 2023, Brant was appointed Member of the Governing Council of the International Institute for the Unification of Private Law (UNIDROIT), Rome, Italy.